December 4, 1921– Deanna Durbin:

-She had an ordinary upbringing in Winnipeg, Canada, born to British born parents.
-They noticed her singing talent from an early age and enrolled her in voice classes when she was 10-years-old.
+She had an ordinary upbringing in Winnipeg, Canada, born to British parents.
+They noticed her singing talent from an early age and enrolled her in voice classes when she was 10 years old.

 She was discovered in Canada by an MGM casting director searching for a young girl who could play an opera star.
 Durbin sang Il Bacio for Louis B. Mayer who cried at the sound of her voice and signed her to a six-month contract.

 On screen, Durbin came across as pretty and wholesome.
 As an actor, she was noted for being obedient and pliable.
 She lacked Garland’s temperamental complexity.
-She always did her job.
+She always got the job done.

 Unlike her other rival, Shirley Temple, who was a tiny bundle of precocious, striking, stunning talents, Durbin had a very narrow range as a performer.
 She played nice, uncomplicated girls, but she never seemed like she was on her way to becoming a great actor.

 The public did not seem to care.
-They lined up to catch her films.
 Parents found her to be a reliable role model for their young daughters.
 Little girls adored her.
-Her films were tailored to fit both her personality, which made the word “vivacious” seem like an understatement, and her singing voice, which was powerful, sweet, clear, and mature beyond her years.
-Durbin recorded a series of albums, where she was billed as “America’s Sweetheart Of Song”, which was certainly not an exaggeration.
+Her films were tailored to fit both her personality, which made the word “vivacious” feel like an understatement.
+Her singing voice was powerful, sweet, clear, and mature beyond her years.
+Durbin recorded a series of albums, where she was billed as “America’s Sweetheart of Song”, which was not an exaggeration.

 As she grew older, Durbin grew dissatisfied with the girl-next-door roles assigned to her, and attempted to portray more mature characters with a sophisticated style.
-Cast as a wartime missionary who smuggles Chinese children into the USA, Durbin’s adult starring role in The Amazing Mrs. Holliday (1943) proved to be tough.
+Cast as a wartime missionary who smuggles Chinese children into the USA, Durbin’s first adult starring role, in The Amazing Mrs. Holliday (1943) proved to be tough.
 Director Jean Renoir was unhappy with Durbin’s performance.
-Even worse was the noir Christmas Holiday (1944) opposite Gene Kelly.
-She played a tough dance hall hostess, which made her fans unhappy, preferring Durbin play more innocent characters.
+Even worse was the noir-ish Christmas Holiday (1944) opposite Gene Kelly.
+She plays a tough dance hall hostess, which made her fans unhappy, preferring the other Durbin.

 Winston Churchill adored her movies, and Durbin was Anne Frank‘s favorite movie star.

 Judy Garland had suffered from extreme drug and alcohol abuse, plus she had become overweight and very ill.
 After a long convalescence, weight loss, and vocal rest, she returned to the concert stage with a simple program of “Just Judy”.
-Her Concert at Carnegie Hall in NYC on the night of April 23, 1961, has been called “The Greatest Night In Show Business History”.
+Her Concert at Carnegie Hall on the night of April 23, 1961, has been called “The Greatest Night In Showbiz History”.

 Garland’s live concerts had become huge successes and the double album of the big event was a gigantic bestseller, spending 73 weeks on the Billboard charts, including 13 weeks at Number One.
 It won seven Grammy Awards, including Album Of The Year.